12 Honey Myths vs. Facts

 This is an old wives’ tale that won’t go away.
 While honey is acidic, scooping your honey with a metal spoon is such a quick movement that corrosion of the metal is unlikely.
 However, we do not recommend storing a metal spoon within your honey for long periods of time.

-Up until the early 20th century honey was used as a conventional therapy in fighting infection.
-Honey naturally contains antioxidants and antibacterial and antifungal properties that make it ideal for healing.
+Up until the early 20th century, honey was used as a conventional therapy in fighting infection.

 8. All bees produce honey

 There are nearly 20,000 known bee species in the world.
-From this number, only 5 percent make edible honey.
-Only honey bees and stingless bees produce enough honey to make harvesting worth it.
+From this number, only 5% make edible honey.
+Only honeybees and stingless bees produce enough honey to make harvesting worth it.
 Bumblebees produce a small amount of honey for their own survival.

 9. Honey is the only food source produced by an insect that humans eat

 The next time your throat is aching, grab your honey bottle.
-Homemade remedies have long used honey to help aide the symptoms of sore throats.
-Honey acts as an anti-inflammatory and reduces swelling.
-It also contains an enzyme that fights bacteria and can kill infections.
+Honey has been known to help aide the symptoms of sore throats.
 A recent study by a Penn State College of Medicine team also found that honey may offer parents an effective and safe alternative to other cough suppressants.

 If your throat is starting to feel scratchy, try these four cough drops made with honey.